 Our Collective Worship Council keep a record of reflections from adults and children which are recorded during and following all collective worships and some RE lessons.
-These are recorded on our school Padlets which you can access and view by clicking these links
+These are recorded on our school Padlets which you can be seen below.

 During the lockdown period we strived to offer Collective Worship for children and families at home and in school bubbles.
 These videos ca be found below: